MicrosoftDocs/dynamics-365-fraud-protection/content/rule-optimizer.md

 - Transaction volume.
 Total transaction volume sent to Fraud Protection.

-- Rejected rate*.
+- Rejected rate\*.
 Percentage of volume that the merchant's final decision is rejected, and a decision is not made by the bank out of the transaction volume.

 - Volume of transactions on which the bank has made a decision.

 - Bank declined rate.
-Percentage of volume that bank declined out of bank decisioned volume.
+Percentage of volume that bank declined out of bank decision volume.

 - Settled volume.
 Bank approval volume and volume labeled as fraud.\*